How To Rebuild Trust After Cheating: Clues From Research

 • From the violator’s point, it might predict that one instance of opportunistic cheating may lead to an increased frequency of further violations.

-Trust has the following three components, as a long stream of research suggests (Rousseau et al., 1998):
+Trust has three components, as research suggests (Rousseau et al., 1998):

 1. Cognitive — beliefs and expectations